 If you have subscribed to Wealthy Affiliate, the websites should have Wordpress installed by default.

 If you are on Blue Host (or other paid hosting), you can easily install WordPress with their “one click installer” or “easy installer” in the control panel.

 P.S.
 Even if you don’t finish all the tutorial videos, you should be able to figure out WordPress in about 30 minutes.

-Alright, now that you have a fresh installation of WordPress, it’s time to install some plugins.
+Alright, now that you have a fresh installation of WordPress, it’s time to do some ground works with your setup.

 - Plugins -> Add New.
-Ninja Forms, Super Socializer, W3 Total Cache, Wp-SpamShield, Envira Gallery, and Yoast SEO.
+I have the following plug-in installed : Ninja Forms, Super Socializer, W3 Total Cache, Wp-SpamShield, Envira Gallery, and Yoast SEO.

 - Super Socializer.
 Personally, I disable social commenting to speed up loading (plus it’s very much useless).
 Also under social sharing, I disable the floating interface.
 Which I find very annoying on mobile.

-Sadly, search engines favor sites with more text.
+Plus, the fact is that search engines favor sites with more good content.